 So, what happens if I take the pills when I’m not pregnant?

-In short, the consumption of both drugs in the absence of pregnancy can have some mild adverse reactions.
-These reactions disappear when it is stopped and does not have any long term risks.
+Taking both drugs in the absence of pregnancy can have some mild adverse reactions.
+These adverse reactions will disappear when it is stopped and do not have any long-term risks.

-Therefore, it is highly recommended that before you use any abortion medication, you can first confirm if you are pregnant or not, in this way:
+However, it is highly recommended that before you use any abortion medication, you first confirm if you are pregnant or not in this way:

-• You do not spend your money buying a medicine that you don’t need: Take into account that a pregnancy test in your country.
+- You do not spend your money buying medicine that you don’t need.
+Take into account that a pregnancy test in your country might be much cheaper and easier to access than abortion pills.

-• You wave a procedure that you don’t need: Although, using abortion pills is safe for your body, it is important to recognize that the procedure is not usually comfortable… and we would not have to go through it if we are not in need of it.
+- You waive a procedure that you don’t need: Although using abortion pills is safe for your body, it is important to recognize that the procedure is not usually comfortable… And you should not have to go through it if you are not in need of it.

-• At the end of the day, you still have to take a pregnancy test: Some people tend to rush to use the pills without confirming their pregnancy because they feel anxious or because they are afraid to take the pregnancy test, however, if you use the abortion pills without confirming your pregnancy and do not have the expected symptoms, you will have to go for a pregnancy test!
-This to confirm if you have never been pregnant or to understand if the pills did not work as expected.
+- At the end of the day, you still have to take a pregnancy test.
+Some people tend to rush to use the pills without confirming their pregnancy because they feel anxious or because they are afraid to take the pregnancy test.
+However, if you use the abortion pills without confirming your pregnancy and do not have the expected symptoms, you will have to go for a pregnancy test!
+This is to confirm if you have never been pregnant or to understand if the pills did not work as expected.